gradle/gradle/README.md

     ./gradlew installAll -Pgradle_installPath=/usr/local/gradle-source-build

-### Working with sub projects
+### Working with subprojects

 The Gradle build uses Gradle's ability to customise the logical structure of a multiproject build.
-All of the subprojects of the build are in the `subprojects/` directory, but these are mapped to top level children (in [settings.gradle](https://github.com/gradle/gradle/blob/master/settings.gradle)).
+All of the build's subprojects are in the `subprojects/` directory and are mapped to top level children in [settings.gradle](https://github.com/gradle/gradle/blob/master/settings.gradle).

 This means that to build just the `core` subproject (that lives in `subprojects/core`) you would run: